Khazul/roon-extension-deep-harmony-release/README.md

 | No X next to source device name | If you have a long Harmony hub name and/or activity name, then the X next to the external source control name is hidden so you cannot remove it.
 Use load defaults to reset the audio device settings.
 You will have to re-apply your chosen MQA, DSD and other settings. |

 ## Change History

+### 2.1.0

+#### New Features

+* Allow use of Harmony remote volume and mute to control other Roon DACs device level and other extension volume/mute controls.
+* Options section to tweak behaviour of volume and mute controls and skip/seek controls.
+* Volume and mute can now function independently of the current Harmony activity as they are now linked to physical device rather than the selected activity.
+This means Harmony volume controls can still function even though the required activity is not selected.

+#### Improvements

+* Better handling of Harmony IP address changes (for eg due to router or hub reboot).

+#### Fixes

+* When multiple source or voluume controls are used, sometimes they would attach to the wrong zone following a restart of either Roon core or this extension.
+(Fix requires change to Roon SDK).

 ### 2.0.2